Gus-GP/Udacity-Deploy-ML-Cloud-App/model_card.md

 ## Caveats and Recommendations

 The main goal for this project is not to produce the best prediction model but gain practice using MLOps tools.
 Therefore, the data cleaning, data processing, and model optimization procedures are minimal.
-The data is messy and requires a more in depth cleaning approach in order to produce better results.
-Different models should be tested for prediction (e.g. Decision Trees, Random Forests) and compared to select a model that performs best with this data set.
+The data is messy and requires a more in-depth cleaning approach in order to produce better results.
+Different models should be tested for prediction (e.g. Decision Trees, Random Forests) to select a model that performs best with this data set.